rkuma183/wilsonmar.github.io/_posts/2016-04-09-loadrunner-javascript-coding.md

 This is a such a big deal among JavaScript developers that its use is a common interview question.

+The "revealing prototype" pattern is not used because only a single instance is needed for the data.

-The "prototype" part in the technique name comes from use of the this. keyword referring to the object.
+The "revealing prototype" pattern pname comes from use of the "this." keyword prefixed to object names to refer to the entire object.
 The advantage of "this" is that functions of the object are loaded into memory once.

 In an <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures">example from Mozilla</a>, a global object (variable)